GLOBAL MARKETS-Portugal woes sink European stocks

 STRETCHED

-Faith in a rally in shares that dates back to August 2011
+Faith in a rally in stock markets that dates back to August

-has been more shaky over the past month than for some time, as
+2011 has been more shaky over the past month than for some time,

-the Fed nears what looks like a definitive end to its programme
+as the Fed nears what looks like a definitive end to its

 published after European markets had closed on Wednesday,

-offered no sign it was any closer to following an end to
+offered no sign it was any closer to following that with a swift

 That boosted U.S. and Asian markets overnight.
 But the